SergSha/ldap/README.md

 This includes:
   * Configure a stand-alone CA (dogtag) for certificate management
-  * Configure the Network Time Daemon (ntpd)
   * Create and configure an instance of Directory Server
   * Create and configure a Kerberos Key Distribution Center (KDC)
   * Configure Apache (httpd)
   * Configure the KDC to enable PKINIT

+Excluded by options:
+  * Configure the Network Time Daemon (ntpd)

 To accept the default shown in brackets, press the Enter key.

-WARNING: conflicting time&date synchronization service 'chronyd' will be disabled in favor of ntpd

 Do you want to configure integrated DNS (BIND)? [no]: yes